 An alert condition is a conditional ts() expression that defines the threshold for an alert.

 ts("requests.latency") > 195, then all reported values that satisfy the condition are marked as

-true(1’s) and all reported values that do not satisfy the condition are marked as
+true(1) and all reported values that do not satisfy the condition are marked as

 ts("cpu.loadavg.1m"), then all non-zero reported values are marked as

 trueand all zero reported values are marked as

-- CHECKING - The alert is being checked to see if the Condition and Alert fires properties are being met.
-While firing alerts are still being checked to determine if the Condition and Alert resolves properties are still being met.
-An alert resolves (transitions back to CHECKING) when there are either no true values present within the time window, or the time window contains no data.
+Alerts can’t be in the CHECKING and the FIRING state at the same time even though firing alerts are being checked to determine if firing conditions are still being met.
+An alert resolves (transitions back to CHECKING) when no true values present within the time window, or when the time window contains no data.

-- NO DATA - The series for which an alert is defined is not reporting data.
+NO DATA - The series for which an alert is defined is not reporting data.

 If an alert has a subset of reporting sources associated with in an ongoing maintenance window, then the state displays as CHECKING/IN MAINTENANCE.
-If an alert has a subset of reporting sources associated with an ongoing maintenance window but whose other sources are firing, the state displays as FIRING/IN MAINTENANCE.
+If an alert has a subset of reporting sources associated with an ongoing maintenance window but the other sources are firing, the state displays as FIRING/IN MAINTENANCE.

 - INVALID - The alert is timing out ( > 5 min query execution) or queries include inactive metrics or sources.
 When an alert is in the INVALID state, it is checked approximately every 15 minutes, instead of the specified checking frequency (see next section).

-When Alerts are Checked
+When Alerts Are Checked

 align() function in your query and specify the summarization method.